Zechariah 4

 And between the throne and the four living creatures and among the elders, I saw a Lamb standing, as though it had been slain, with seven horns and with seven eyes, which are the seven spirits of God sent out into all the earth; Rev. 5:6, c.f.
 2Chr.
 16:9

 As for the literal meaning of the lampstand, it is something that must be understood from the time of its construction [Ex 25; 31-40].
-Its main functions were to allow the priests to see the showbread and not stumble in darkness.
+Its main functions were to allow the priests to see the showbread and not stumble in the darkness.
 Only the chosen, the select priesthood, could see and use the light.
 The rest of the people were outside the temple in the darkness.
-It is the priests that were suppose to bring this light to the people, by teaching them about the redeemer, the coming light of the world.
+It is the priests who were supposed to bring this light to the people by teaching them about the redeemer, the coming light of the world.
 The lights on the lampstand were a type of Messiah.

 Again Jesus spoke to them, saying, “I am the light of the world; he who follows me will not walk in darkness, but will have the light of life.”
 John 8:12